Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 ## <span style="color:skyblue">VIDEO PROOF HOUSING DEPARTMENTS INSPECTOR WORKING WITH SLUMLORDS</span>

-Here's the notice they served the tenants, stating that they needed entry into our homes to perform a city inspection:
+Here's the notice they served 40+ tenants, stating that they needed entry into our homes to perform a city inspection:

 <br />
 <div align="center">